-As many of you know, I’ve poured my creative passion into two small creative businesses that I’ve started in the past couple of years; The Lifestyle Creative Photography and Laurel Lane Accessories.
+As many of you know, I’ve poured my creative passion into two small creative businesses that I’ve started in the past couple of years; My photography business and Laurel Lane Accessories.
 Both of which have brought me more challenges and growth than I ever imagined when I first started on the path to small business ownership.
 And while I still have to work every single day to keep these businesses inspiring and engaging, it’s been so rewarding to see small monuments of success along the way.
 Monuments like launching my brand new ETSY shop this month with a new line of home accessories that I custom designed and created myself.
 Exciting moments like this make me reflect on how I got here.
 How did I start two creative businesses in my early 20’s out of nothing but the mere challenge to myself to see if I could be really good at what I was doing?

 Today, I wanted to share with you how I did it!
 This post is the exciting launch of a new series on making your own successful small business out of your creative passion.
 Prowling around the internet for tips on starting your own business left me feeling really unmotivated.
 Silly suggestions like “Believe in yourself!” made some people’s list of top 5 tips for starting your own business.
 And while you should believe in your dream, I wanted to offer up 5 tips that you can actually use and apply to your life to see your dream growing and becoming the business you envision it could be.

 So here are my TOP 5 TIPS on starting/launching your own creative business.